redexp/express-engine-jsx/README.md

  * `cache` - absolute path to cache directory
  * `views` - absolute path to views directory
  * `doctype` - string which will be prepended to output html, default value is `"<!DOCTYPE html>\n"`
+ * `replace` - optional function which will take output html (without doctype) and it should return new html
  * `template` - string wrapper of compiled jsx, default value is

    ```javascript